gytdau/directory/tooling/writing.md

 I've always been fascinated with how many good ideas you have that might just be lost forever.
 From what I can tell right now, this might be a very small quantity.

 I usually write good ideas on Google Keep, or Todoist.
-I review these ocasionally but never frequently enough.
+I review these occasionally but never frequently enough.